rasundsbak/zoterokurs/episodes/02-making-first-reference-and-library.md

 ---
-title: "Making the first manual reference and library"
+title: "Making the first manual reference and the first library"
 teaching: 10
 exercises: 2
 ---